Categories

 46. How can you take screenshots in Selenium?

-Selenium provides a method called getScreenshotAs() which can be used to capture a screenshot of the current browser window.
+Selenium provides a method called getScreenshotAs() that can be used to capture a screenshot of the current browser window.
 We can then save the screenshot to a file or attach it to the test report.

 47. For the database testing in Selenium WebDriver, what API is required?